Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Related work

-\revtext{Identifying the correct source of a symptom requires a root cause analysis.
+Identifying the source fault of a failure requires a root cause analysis.
 Therefore, this section discusses several related works from this area.
 In robotic \ac{mbd}, domain knowledge of the managed system is embedded in complex mathematical models that estimate the current state of the system \cite{hasan_model-based_2023}.
-These models are typically based on ML, statistical analysis, or designed by experts \cite{sabry_review_2024}.
-While \ac{mbd} can localize uncertainties with high accuracy, the system still needs to find an optimal way to resolve the uncertainty.
+These models are typically based on \ac{ml}, statistical analysis, or designed by experts \cite{sabry_review_2024}.
+While \ac{mbd} can localize faults with a high accuracy, the system still needs to find an optimal way to resolve the failure.
 Our work does not try to embed domain knowledge in detailed mathematical models.
-Instead, it utilizes the existing system architecture of the managed system with the additional expert knowledge about how common uncertainties can be resolved on an architectural level. }
+Instead, it utilizes the existing system architecture of the managed system with the additional expert knowledge about different strategies to resolve common failures on an architectural level.

-\revtext{In recent years, \ac{ci} has attracted attention in IoT\cite{xin_causalrca_2023} and robotic research.
-The goal in robotic \ac{ci} is to detect dependencies between system states\cite{hellstrom_relevance_2021} or events that lead to an uncertainty or failure \cite{diehl_causal-based_2023}.
-Even though this method allows building up models that represent dependencies inside the managed system, they usually require either big training data or extensive domain knowledge \cite{hellstrom_relevance_2021}.
-Since we build upon the existing ros\_rqt graph, dependencies on an architectural level are already present and do not need to be learned.}
+In recent years, \ac{ci} has attracted attention in IoT~\cite{xin_causalrca_2023} and robotic research.
+The goal in robotic \ac{ci} is to detect dependencies between system states~\cite{hellstrom_relevance_2021} or events that lead to a failure \cite{diehl_causal-based_2023}.
+Even though this method allows building up models that represent dependencies inside the managed system, they usually require either large training data or extensive domain knowledge \cite{hellstrom_relevance_2021}.
+In robotics applications that are using \ac{ros}, the ros\_rqt graph presents dependencies on an architectural level, and therefore, they do not need to be learned.

-\revtext{In contrast to our approach, the above-mentioned approaches only focus on the diagnosis part and not on adapting the managed system.
-This is similar to existing \ac{ros} built-in tooling such as Greenwave\footnote{\url{https://github.com/NVIDIA-ISAAC-ROS/greenwave_monitor}} for monitoring frequencies, latencies, etc., or a watchdog\footnote{\url{https://github.com/ros-safety/software_watchdogs}} deactivating nodes on a missing heartbeat.
-Furthermore, \ac{mbd} and \ac{ci}, are too computationally expensive for our use case.
-Our work proposes a lightweight approach that only requires architectural knowledge embedded in a \ac{dsl} instead of complex mathematical or ML models.}
+In contrast to our approach, the above-mentioned approaches only focus on the diagnosis part and not on adapting the managed system.
+Furthermore, \ac{mbd} and \ac{ci} are too computationally expensive for robotic use cases with limited hardware resources and real-time requirements.
+Our work proposes a lightweight approach that only requires architectural knowledge embedded in a \ac{dsl} instead of complex mathematical or \ac{ml} models.